DePuy Synthes Attune Knee Replacement System Failures

 Are Your Experiencing Adverse Side Effects After Knee Replacement?

-Childers, Schlueter & Smith, is actively investigating defective knee replacement cases involving the DePuy Synthes Attune Knee Replacement system to support those who are suffering with this potentially defective product.
+Our Attune knee implant attorneys are actively investigating defective plastic knee replacement and metal knee replacement cases involving the DePuy Synthes Attune Knee Replacement system to support those who are suffering with this potentially defective product.

 If you received a DePuy Synthes Attune Knee implant after January 2013, and are experiencing complications, please contact our office today to discuss your legal options.
-Remember, you are not alone in this; hundreds of Americans are seeking answers and potential restitution, and our firm’s goal is to help you get your life back on track.
+Remember, you are not alone in this; hundreds of Americans are seeking answers and potential restitution.
+The main goal of our firm is to help you get your life back on track.

 Attune Knee Replacement System Complications